suweis/suweis.github.io/_pages/cv.md

 ## SUPERVISION	OF	BACHELOR,	MASTER	AND	GRADUATE	STUDENTS

 I	have	co-supervised (research	design and	mentoring) 5	Graduate,	7	Master	and	4	Bachelor students.
-I'm now supervising Ilenia (Ph.D.), Akke (Ph.D) and collaborating with Anna and Elvy (post-docs).
+I'm now supervising Ilenia (Ph.D.), Benedetta (Master) and collaborating with Carlos, Anna and Elvy (post-docs).

 ## TEACHING	ACTIVITIES

 I	 regularly	 teach	 from	 2015	 around	 80-100	 hrs	 per	 year.
-This	 year	 I	 teach	 a	 course	 on	 Quantum Mechanics	 at	 the	 Mathematics	 Departments	 and	 part	 of	 a	 course	 on	 Statistical	 Mechanic	 of	 Complex System	 at	 the	 Engineering	 Department.
+This	 year	 I	 teach	 a	 course	 on	 Quantitative Life Science	 and	 part	 of	 a	 course	 on	 Statistical	 Mechanic	 of	 Complex
+System	 at	 the	 Engineering	 Department.
 Since	 2012	 I	 teach	 in	 a	 Master	 of	“Scientific	 Communication” organized	yearly	by	the	University	of	Padova.
 ** I’m	actively	involved	in	scientific	dissemination	and	public	engagement	(with	Schools,	citizenships...).**

-## ORGANISATION	OF	SCIENTIFIC	MEETINGS
+## ORGANISATION	OF	WORKSHOPS, CONFERENCES AND SCHOOLS

+**04/10/2019**.
+International Satellite	@CCS2019 “Computational Social Science.
+Towards an Ecological Approach of Information Ecosystems”.
+Singapore

+**09-14/09/2019**.
+International	 Summer School	 @ConTaMiNeuro “Computational and Theoretical Models in Neuroscience”.
+Venice, Italy

+**01-03/07/2019**.
+First National Conference of the Italian Chapter of the Complex System Society (CCS/Italy 2019), Trento, Italy

 **25/09/2018**.
 International	 Satellite	 Workshop	 @CCS2018 “Robustness,	 Adaptability	 and	 Critical	Transitions	in	Living	Systems #3”.
 Thessaloniki, Greece